truenas/documentation/content/CORE/System/Support.md

 Debug files are always attached to the ticket privately and are deleted when the ticket is resolved.

 Keep the information in **Subject** brief and informative.
-Providing a short, descriptive subject allows the community to better find and respond to your issue.
+Provide a short, descriptive subject to help the community find and respond to your issue.
 The information in **Description** should contain more details about the problem.
 It is recommended to keep the description less than three paragraphs and include any steps to reproduce the issue or error.